Best Times to Visit Paramaribo, Suriname

 What safety precautions should I take while visiting Paramaribo?

-What's the best way to handle currency and payments in Paramaribo?
+What's the best way to handle money in Paramaribo?

 The official currency is the Surinamese dollar (SRD), but US dollars are widely accepted, especially in tourist areas.
-It's a good idea to have some local currency on hand for smaller purchases and markets.
-ATMs are available in the city, but it's always wise to check with your bank about international transaction fees.
+It's a good idea to have some local currency on hand for smaller purchases and transportation.
+ATMs are available in the city, but it's always wise to check with your bank about international transaction fees before you go.

 Ready to Plan Your Trip?